Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Dropout Selection

 \subsection{Selection Overview}

-We selected F150W dropouts and F200W dropouts.
-The color criteria were chosen following the methodology of \citet{Yan2022b}.
+The color criteria for F150W dropouts and F200W dropouts were chosen following the methodology of \citet{Yan2022b}.
 A flat spectrum (in $f_\nu$) is typical for Lyman-break galaxies at high redshifts.
-If such a spectrum is truncated at the midpoint of a passband (the ``drop-out'' band), the color decrement between that band and a redder one is 0.75~mag.
+If such a spectrum is truncated at the midpoint of a passband (the ``drop-out band''), the color decrement between that band and a redder one is 0.75~mag.
 We therefore adopted a simple color threshold of 0.8~mag, \ie\ $m_{200}-m_{356}\geq 0.8$~mag, to select F200W dropouts.
 A further requirement for F200W dropouts was that the source must have ${S/N\leq 2}$ in the ``veto band'' (F150W) .
-When selecting F150W dropouts, we do not have a bluer band to serve as a veto, and therefore we required $m_{150}-m_{200}\geq 1.2$~mag to reduce the chance of contamination.
+When selecting F150W dropouts, we do not have a bluer NIRCam band to serve as a veto, and therefore we required $m_{150}-m_{200}\geq 1.2$~mag to reduce the chance of contamination.
 This threshold is equivalent to detecting a sharp break when it moves $>$2/3 out of the drop-out band.
 If the break is the Lyman break, these criteria correspond to $z\gtrsim 11.7$ for F150W dropouts and $z\gtrsim 15.4$ for F200W dropouts.
 When calculating the color decrements, we replaced any ${S/N\leq 2}$ detections in the drop-out band with the 2-$\sigma$ depths as measured in the \texttt{MAG\_ISO} apertures defined on the F356W image.
-A legitimate dropout should also be detected at ${S/N\geq 5}$ in the band to the red side of the break (the ``drop-in'' band).
-After the initial selections, we visually inspected the images of all candidates in the four bands to reject contaminators due to spurious detections around bright objects, image defects, noise spikes mistakenly included as sources, etc. Due to photometric errors, some SExtractor non-detections (below 2-$\sigma$) in the veto band (for F200W dropouts) are in fact visible; such contaminants were removed in this visual inspection step as well.
+A legitimate dropout should also be detected at ${S/N\geq 5}$ in the band to the red side of the break (the ``drop-in'' band) and a null detection in the ACS F814W image.
+After the initial selections, we visually inspected the images of these candidates in all bands to reject contaminators due to spurious detections around bright objects, image defects, noise spikes mistakenly included as sources, etc. Due to photometric errors, some SExtractor non-detections (below 2-$\sigma$) in the veto band (for F200W dropouts) are in fact visible; such contaminants were removed in this visual inspection step as well.